BlessedForever04/ASCII_Art_Generator/README.md

 image = np.clip(image, 0, 255)
 image = image.astype(np.uint8)
 ```
-Here image is in UINT8 format, for manipulating values and to avoid overflow or underflow within range 0 and 255, we first convert it to INT16 increasing the range for manipulation and then clipping it for the desired range.<br>
+Here image is in UINT8 format, for manipulating values and to avoid overflow or underflow within range 0 and 255, we first convert it to INT16 increasing the range for manipulation and then clipping it for the desired range.<br><br>
-For creating ASCII Art, we can simply replace pixels with Ascii characters (Higher brightness intensity can be represented with dense and bigger AScii characters such as "@", "#", "$" etc and lower can be represented as ".", "'", "," etc<br>
+For creating ASCII Art, we can simply replace pixels with Ascii characters (Higher brightness intensity can be represented with dense and bigger AScii characters such as "@", "#", "$" etc and lower can be represented as ".", "'", "," etc<br><br>
-To represent the gradient of brightness within image, we would need more character<br>
+To represent the gradient of brightness within image, we would need more character<br><br>
-List of characters: "$@B%8&WM#*oahkbdpqwmZO0QLCJUYXzcvunxrjft/\|()1{}[]?-_+~<>i!lI;:,"^`'. "<br>
+List of characters: "$@B%8&WM#*oahkbdpqwmZO0QLCJUYXzcvunxrjft/\|()1{}[]?-_+~<>i!lI;:,"^`'. "<br><br>
-Now these characters are assigned to respective brightness intensity and then is printed on image and then saved<br>
+Now these characters are assigned to respective brightness intensity and then is printed on image and then saved<br><br>

 <h2>How program works</h2>
 Reading image using OpenCV